1. Summary of material accounting policies

 b) The asset's contractual cash flows represent SPPI.

 Debt instruments included within the FVTOCI category are measured initially as well as at each reporting date at fair value.
 Fair value movements are recognised in the other comprehensive income (OCI).
-However, the Company recognises interest income, impairment losses & reversals and foreign exchange gain or loss in the statement of profit and loss account.
+However, the Company recognizes interest income, impairment losses & reversals and foreign exchange gain or loss in the statement of profit and loss account.
 On derecognition of the asset, cumulative gain or loss previously recognised in OCI is reclassified from the equity to statement of profit and loss account.
 Interest earned whilst holding FVTOCI debt instrument is reported as interest income using the EIR method.

-I n addition, the Company may elect to designate a debt instrument, which otherwise meets amortised cost or FVTOCI criteria, as at FVTPL.
+* Fair value through profit and loss: FVTPL is a residual category for debt instruments.
+Any debt instrument, which does not meet the criteria for categorisation as at amortised cost or as FVTOCI, is classified as at FVTPL.
+In addition, the Company may elect to designate a debt instrument, which otherwise meets amortised cost or FVTOCI criteria, as at FVTPL.
 However, such election is allowed only if doing so reduces or eliminates a measurement or recognition inconsistency (referred to as ‘accounting mismatch').
 The Company has not designated any debt instrument as at FVTPL.
+Debt instruments included within the FVTPL category are measured at fair value with all changes recognised in the Statement of Profit and Loss.

 Equity instruments:

-subsequent reclassification of fair value gains and losses to the Statement of Profit and Loss.
+The Company subsequently measures all equity investments at fair value.
+Where the Company's management has elected to present fair value gains and losses on equity investments in other comprehensive income, there is no subsequent reclassification of fair value gains and losses to the Statement of Profit and Loss.
 Dividends from such investments are recognised in the Statement of Profit and Loss as other income when the Company's right to receive payments is established.

 Changes in the fair value of financial assets at fair value through the Statement of Profit and Loss are recognised in other income / other expenses in the Statement of Profit and Loss.
-Impairment losses (and reversal of impairment losses) on equity investments measured at FVOCI are not reported separately from other changes in fair value.
+Impairment losses (and reversal of impairment losses) on equity investments measured at FVTOCI are not reported separately from other changes in fair value.

 (iii) Impairment of financial assets